aerdnatravelblog/travelblog/content/blog/2015/paracas.md

 ### Paracas natural reserve

 There is a lot to explore in this protected area.
 Unfortunately, we had just one short afternoon to.
 We rented bicycles in the city and explored the park on our own.
 We recommend to invest a bit more money in the rental bikes.
 We rented two crappy bikes for 25 PEN.
 The entrance fee to the park is 15 PEN p.p.
 This was a combined ticket, valid also for Islas Ballestas.
 It saved us 5 PEN p.p.
 Our first stop was at the museum where we spend two hours.
-The museum is dedicated to Paracas marine and "dessert" life.
+The museum is dedicated to Paracas marine and "desert" life.
 It was very organized and informative.
 We continued to the Playa Roja.
 This beach got the name for its red colored sand.
 The waves and wind were very strong.
 The name Paracas came from the indigenous languages and you could translate it into "raining sand" - how appropriate.

 ![Paracas Natural Reserve](/img/paracas/paracas9.jpg "Paracas Natural Reserve")